Chapel Hill High School (North Carolina): Athletics

 Chapel Hill High School has around 20 athletic teams.
 In the fall, the school offers cheerleading, cross country, field hockey, football, men's soccer, women's tennis, ultimate frisbee, volleyball, and women's golf.
 In the winter, the school offers cheerleading, men's basketball, women's basketball, swimming and diving, and wrestling.
 In the spring, the school offers men's golf, men's lacrosse, women's soccer, softball, men's tennis, track, baseball, and women's lacrosse.

-Chapel Hill High School has won many state championships in athletics such as back to back trophies in the 3A Men’s Soccer in 2017 and 2018, and their 3A Women’s Soccer program winning in 2018, tying the state record for number of goals allowed with 2.
+Chapel Hill High School has won many state championships in athletics such as back to back trophies in the 3A Men’s Soccer in 2017 and 2018; their 3A Women’s Soccer program winning in 2018, tying the state record for number of goals allowed with 2; and their 3A Men's cross country program winning back-to-back championships in 2019 and 2020.

 The arts

 Chapel Hill High has performing and visual arts programs.
-The school has a marching band, jazz band, symphonic band, concert band, orchestra, percussion ensemble, drama program, and several choruses.

-Schedule change

-Before the 2006–07 school year, the high school used a six-period schedule.
-However, during the 2006–07 school year, a new controversial seven-period schedule was introduced.
-A mostly student-led protest organized sit downs with several members of the school board in order to avoid the change into a block schedule.
-After long talks between the two parties, the school board altered their plan to the now seven-period day.

-2007–2008 cheating ring

-During the 2007–2008 school year, a cheating ring was discovered inside the school.
-Several students had been in possession of a master key which they had used to repeatedly enter the school and teachers' rooms in order to access and photocopy tests and answer keys.
-The resulting answers were then used by these students to score higher on exams.
-The answer keys were usually stored on cell phones and passed or sent around between members of the group.
-Some colleges then contacted the school seeking information about who was involved such that the perpetrators could have their admissions revoked.
-However, only local colleges got in touch with the school, so most of the 11 implicated students managed to avoid harsh punishment.

-The master key copies had been in existence for about two years before anyone was caught.
-To avoid the possibility of some of the copies not being confiscated, all of the school's doors were re-keyed and the new keys are being held under closer supervision.
-The cost of this re-keying has been estimated at several thousand dollars.
+The school offers band, orchestra, drama, dance, and chorus classes.
+It has an award-winning marching band and critically-acclaimed theatre department.

+Robotics team

+Students from Chapel Hill High school have operated a FIRST Robotics Competition team since 2013 called the Titanium Tigers.
+The robotics team, number 4829, was notable for ranking second in the North Carolina Championship in the 2022 season, going on to play in the Roebling division of the annual FIRST Championship.
+The school hosted two off-season events, THOR 3 and Doyenne Inspiration, with the school's team co-winning both events, along with the team of East Chapel Hill High School.

+In the 2023 season, their competing robot was named Charles, after Charles Blanchard, the former principal who retired during competition season.